AlexPD93/alex-wordle-attempt/README.md

 - [x] See a keyboard on the screen whose buttons they can press to input into the grid.
 - [x] Press a key on a keyboard.
 The value of that key is then inputted into the grid.
 - [x] Click or press enter to submit their guess.
+- [ ] Be alerted if the word the typed is not in the countries array

 My attempt can be seen [here](https://alexpd93.github.io/alex-wordle-attempt/)